ringwormGO-organization/Termi/README.md

         third-party software so it is installed on /usr/local .
         The compilation flags for each system is all added, no need to worry here.

-  *NOTE: There is option in `Settings.hpp` to use headers in this repository*

 - Rust - required for building Rust commands (optional)
   - Check Rust's website for download instructions